pradipstha/word-cloud/README.md

 # word-cloud

-Here I developed a simple word cloud by web scraping
+Here I demonstrate creating a simple word cloud from data that is scraped from a website using Python.